edwincapel/gitbook-public/Interview/Experiences/MoneyLion.md

 A Typescript exercise in search algorithm

-This was part of Money Lion Interview process: A technical take home assignment
+This was part of the Money Lion Interview process: A technical take home assignment

 ### View live demo [here](https://edwincapel.github.io/connected-cells/)